react-native-async-storage/async-storage/docs/API.md

 ## `getItem`

-Fetches a data for a given `key`, invokes (optional) callback once completed.
+Gets a string value for given `key`.
+In order to store object value, you need to deserialize it, e.g. using `JSON.parse()`.

+*Legacy Note*: you can use optional callback as an alternative for returned promise.

 **Signature**: